khawkins98/all-the-stations/index.md

 order: 1
 ---

-<h3>Geoff &amp; Vicki <strong>travelled to all 2,563 railway stations</strong> in Great Britain</h3>
+<h3>Geoff &amp; Vicki <strong>did it!
+They travelled to all 2,563 railway stations</strong> in Great Britain</h3>
 <p>During the spring and summer of 2017 <i>All The Stations</i> travelled to ALL the national railway stations in Britain.
-The project is fully documented online through 59 vlog-style video.
+The project is fully documented online through 59 vlog-style videos.
 A feature length documentary is due for release in 2018.</p>

 <p><a class="button readmore margin-bottom-none" href="http://www.youtube.com/allthestations"><i class="fa fa-youtube-play" aria-hidden="true"></i> Watch on YouTube</a></p>
 <p><a class="readmore" href="/about">More about the project</a></p>